loveencounterflow/interlex/README.md

 The InterLex `rx''` regex tag function is based on the `regex''` tag function from [`slevithan/regex`](https://github.com/slevithan/regex).
-It is intended to be used mainly to define a `matcher` for InterLex `Token`s, allows to convert a string into a regular expression object with
+It is intended to be used mainly to define a `fit` for InterLex `Token`s, allows to convert a string into a regular expression object with
 * `rx"[abc]+"` (CoffeeScript) or
 * ```rx`[abc]+`‍``` (JavaScript).